-In March 2016, The FASB issued Accounting Standard Update (ASU) 2016-09, "Compensation-Stock Compensation."
-The ASU includes multiple provisions intended to simplify various aspects of the accounting for share-based payments.
+In March 2016, the FASB issued ASU 2016-09, "Compensation-Stock Compensation."
+This ASU includes multiple provisions intended to simplify various aspects of the accounting for share-based payments.
 These areas include income tax consequences, classification of awards as either equity or a liability, and classification on the statement of cash flow.
 The effective date is for annual and interim periods beginning after December 15, 2016, with early adoption permitted.
 We elected to early adopt this ASU prospectively in the first quarter of 2016.
-Under the new guidance, we recognized a reduction in income tax expense of \$0.4 million in the first quarter of 2016 as a result of excess tax benefits.
-There were no excess tax benefits in the first quarter of 2015.
+Under the new guidance, we recognized a reduction in income tax expense of \$0.3 million and \$0.7 million for the three and six months ended June 30, 2016, respectively.
+There were no excess tax benefits for the three and six months ended June 30, 2015.

-In February 2016, the FASB issued an ASU which addresses the recognition and measurement of leases.
+In February 2016, the FASB issued ASU 2016-02 which addresses the recognition and measurement of leases.
 Under the new guidance, for all leases (with the exception of short-term leases), at the commencement date, lessees will be required to recognize a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis, and a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
 Under the new guidance, lessor accounting is largely unchanged.
 Further, the new lease guidance simplifies the accounting for sale and leaseback transactions primarily because lessees must recognize lease assets and liabilities, which no longer provides a source for off balance sheet financing.
 The effective date for this update is for the annual and interim periods beginning after December 15, 2018 with early adoption permitted.
 Lessees and lessors must apply a modified retrospective transition approach for leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
 We are currently evaluating the impact of adopting this accounting standard on our consolidated financial statements.

 In September 2015, the FASB issued ASU 2015-16, Business Combinations (Topic 805): Simplifying the Accounting for Measurement-Period Adjustments.
-ASU 2015-16 eliminates the requirement that an acquirer in a business combination account for measurement-period adjustments retrospectively.
+This ASU eliminates the requirement that an acquirer in a business combination account for measurement-period adjustments retrospectively.
 Instead, an acquirer will recognize a measurement-period adjustment during the period in which it determines the amount of the adjustment.
 The guidance is effective for public business entities for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
 For all other entities, it is effective for fiscal years beginning after December 15, 2016.
-We have adopted this guidance, and it had no impact on our consolidated financial statements for the three months ended March 31, 2016.
+We have adopted this guidance, and it had no impact on our consolidated financial statements for the three and six months ended June 30, 2016.